Chunpai/chunpai.github.io/_posts/2019-04-12-Q-Learning.md

 ## Model Free Approach

 We can utilize the state-value function with dynamic programming to find the optimal policy if we know the state transition probability.
 However, it is often that we do not have the known MDP, and we have to seek the help of model-free methods, which leverage the action-value function instead.
 There are two major classes of model-free methods: *Monte-Carlo method* for episodic tasks and *temporal-difference method* for continuous tasks.
 Both MC and TD methods can estimate the state-value function $V_{\pi}(s) $ without a model, however, state-value alone is not sufficient to determine a policy.
 Therefore, we only study the MC and TD methods for policy evaluation and improvement with action-value function $Q_{\pi}(s, a)$ here.
-Once we find the optimal action-value function $Q_{*}(s, a)​$, we can recover an optimal policy by
+Once we find the optimal action-value function $Q_{*}(s, a)$, we can recover an optimal policy by

 $$